Online Course on Governance in Humanitarian Contexts

 - Explain the components and functioning of multi-level governance systems and apply them to humanitarian contexts

-- Analyse data from humanitarian information systems to support decision-making processes within WASH programs
+- Analyse data from humanitarian information systems to support decision-making processes within WASH interventions

 Course content